Project Leader

 Jody H. Cripps

-Dr. Jody H. Cripps is an Assistant Professor of American Sign Language in the Department of Languages at Clemson University.
+Dr. Jody H. Cripps is an Associate Professor of American Sign Language in the Department of Languages at Clemson University.
 Dr. Cripps obtained his doctorate in the Second Language Acquisition and Teaching program from the University of Arizona.
 Dr. Cripps’ research interests primarily focus on universal design, signed music, signed language pathology, ASL-English literacy, and pedagogical methods.
 In addition to his teaching and research, he also serves as the Editor-in-Chief for the Society for American Sign Language Journal and the Vice President of The Gloss Institute, a non-profit organization providing educators and parents the necessary tools and resources to overcome the habitually low literacy (English) rates in deaf children.
 He can be reached at jcripps@clemson.edu.

 Undergraduate Students